Skip to content

 L0 — TL;DR (≤5 lines)

 Health isn't a goal — it's the substrate every other goal runs on.
 Cheap maintenance buys you upside everywhere else; deferred maintenance compounds against you silently.
 Four levers — sleep, food, movement, social — each with a floor you can't cross without paying interest, and a ceiling with sharply diminishing returns.
 The job is to keep all four above floor, not to optimize any one to its ceiling.
+For mood-volatile individuals, a zero-layer precedes all four: affective stability gates whether lever gains compound or keep resetting.

 L1 — Overview